epithet-ssh/epithet/README.md

 # CA Workings

-CA only offers to functions, retrieve the public key and generate certificate.
+CA only offers two functions, retrieve the public key and generate certificate.

 Cert requests will include the authn provider, which will be used to select a corresponding authn provider on the CA side (to convert a sessionToken to a sessionID in an Okta case, for example).
 Any brokered informatiuon (such as the session in an Okta case) must not be sent back to the agent.